IBM/fraud-prediction-using-FPPredictPlus/README.md

 ### Download predicted results

-We can get other details about model performance by clicking on `Download Results` under `Download Files` option per below.
+We can get all the details about model performance by clicking on `Download Results` under `Download Files` option per below.

 ![](https://github.com/IBM/build-a-classification-model-using-fppredictplus/blob/master/images/prdt-frd-dtls.png)

+We can observe predicted results for the new data in the second tab `Prediction Result` under `Predicted Value` attribute in the excel file.
+The `Results` file is also uploaded under `reports` folder for reference.

 # Summary